datawire/kubernaut-agent/doc/design.md

 The Kubernaut agent is intended to run as a sibling process to the `kubelet`, but it can also be run as a pod on a Kubernetes cluster as well.
 Care must be taken when running the agent as a pod in Kubernetes to ensure that it is not deleted otherwise the agent and controller are unable to communicate with each other.

-The agent communicates with the controller using a bidirectional adhoc JSON web socket protocol which is known as the Cluster Agent Protocol v1 or CAPv1.
-The CAP is designed to support multi-cluster communication from a single agent, but the current Kubernaut Agent does not support multiple cluster registration and heartbeating.
+The agent communicates with the controller using a bidirectional ad-hoc JSON web socket protocol which is known as the Cluster Agent Protocol v1 or CAPv1.
+The CAP is designed to support multi-cluster communication from a single agent, but the current Kubernaut Agent does not currently handle more than one cluster at a time.

 # Cluster Identifier